Scroll down for information on:

 God Bless Her before they resume their seats.

 It is also perfectly correct to toast The Queen at informal gatherings and family meals, especially on Royal anniversaries and Royal events, and national holidays.
 At these sorts of occasions, especially when young people or new Canadians are present, it is often customary for the proposer to say a few words about the special nature of the event and why it is appropriate to toast The Queen, and only then ask everyone at the table to stand.
-Children brought up to be able both to propose and to respond appropriately to such a toast learn not only a good lesson in Canadian civics but also a valuable social skill.
+Children brought up to be able to propose such a toast learn not only a good lesson in Canadian civics but also a valuable social skill.

 Unfortunately, donations made to the Monarchist League of Canada are not considered tax-deductible by Canada Revenue Agency.
 As the League does not accept any public subsidies, it relies entirely on the generosity of its members across Canada in order to accomplish its programs.